dell/csm-docs/content/docs/replication/deployment/powermax.md

 * `replication.storage.dell.com/isReplicationEnabled` if set to `true`, will mark this storage class as replication enabled, just leave it as `true`.
 * `replication.storage.dell.com/RemoteStorageClassName` points to the name of the remote storage class, if you are using replication with the multi-cluster configuration you can make it the same as the current storage class name.
-* `replication.storage.dell.com/RemoteClusterID` represents the ID of a remote cluster, it is the same id you put in the replication controller config map.
+* `replication.storage.dell.com/RemoteClusterID` represents the ID of a remote cluster, it is the same ID you put in the replication controller config map.
-* `replication.storage.dell.com/RemoteSYMID` is the Symmetrix id of the remote array.
+* `replication.storage.dell.com/RemoteSYMID` is the Symmetrix ID of the remote array.
 * `replication.storage.dell.com/RemoteSRP` is the storage pool of the remote array.
 * `replication.storage.dell.com/RemoteServiceLevel` is the service level that will be assigned to remote volumes.
 * `replication.storage.dell.com/RdfMode` points to the RDF mode you want to use.
 It should be one out of "ASYNC", "METRO" and "SYNC".
 If mode is set to